Are you weary serving in ministry?

 Like many; there are times we feel weary.
 Not because we don’t want to serve or feel stretched in serving; but because we don’t see the results, we want.

-However, when we read Hebrews 6:10 in the Amplified translation, it resonated so much with our Spirit that we wrote it down and hung it up in our war room.
-We wanted to keep it before our eyes so that we would labor not to grow weary in serving.
+However, when we read Hebrews 6:10 in the Amplified translation, it resonated so much with our Spirit that we wrote it down and hung it up in our War Room.
+We wanted to keep it before our eyes so that we would remind ourselves not to grow weary in serving.

 “For God is not unrighteous to forget or overlook your labor and the love which you have shown for His name’s sake in ministering to the needs of the saints (His own consecrated people), as you still do.” ~Hebrews 6:10 (AMPC)